actor-framework/actor-framework/manual/TypeInspection.rst

     }
   }

-This clearly is more verbose than it needs to be.
-By also providing an overload for ``inspect_value``, we can teach CAF how to inspect an ID directly as a *value* without having to recursively visit it as an object:
+This clearly appears more verbose than it needs to be.
+Users generally need not care about such internal types like ``id`` that only exist as a safeguard during programming.

+Hence, we generally recommend making such types transparent to CAF inspectors.
+For our ``id`` type, the ``inspect`` overload may instead look as follows:

 .. code-block:: C++

   template <class Inspector>
-  bool inspect_value(Inspector& f, id& x) {
+  bool inspect(Inspector& f, id& x) {
-    return f.apply_value(x.value);
+    return f.apply(x.value);
   }

-With this overload in place, inspectors can now remove one level of indirection and read or write strings whenever they encounter an ``id`` as value.
-This allows us to simply our config file from before:
+With this implementation instead of the previous one, inspectors simply read or write strings whenever they encounter an ``id`` as value.
+This simplifies our config file from before and thus gives a much cleaner interface to users:

 .. code-block:: none